TanJunHong/CZ4010-Project/README.md

 # CZ4010-Applied Cryptography Project
-> This password manager tool was created as a project and is NOT intended for actual use.
+> Note: This password manager tool was created as a project and is NOT intended for actual use.

 ## Encryption
 XX